There’s nothing quite so rough as being out camping with the wrong kind of sleeping bag.

 Your answers to these questions should inform your entire buying process.

-In general, colder weather sleeping bags are going to be a bit more expensive than those designed for warmer climates.
+In general, colder weather sleeping bags will be a bit more expensive than those designed for warmer climates.

 However, you also want to keep in mind that it’s almost always easier to get cooler during the night than it is to get warmer.